cbg11/MyPortfolio/README.md

 1. Fork this repository
 2. Enable GitHub Pages in your repository settings
-3. The site will be available at `https://aravinthvr.github.io/portfolio`
+3. The site will be available at `https://cbg11.github.io/portfolio`

 For local development:

 1. Clone the repository
+2. Open cmd or termnal where `index.html` is placed and run this command `npx serve`
-2. Open `index.html` in your browser
+3. Open this url on your browser `http://localhost:3000`

 ---